Martin Amis was born in Oxford in 1949, the son of the writer Kingsley Amis.

 Amis is also the author of several collections of essays, including The Moronic Inferno and Other Visits to America (1986), Visiting Mrs Nabokov and Other Excursions (1993), and The War Against Cliché (2001), which includes essays and book reviews.
 His two collections of short stories are Einstein's Monsters (1987), and Heavy Water and Other Stories (1998).
 House of Meetings (2006), takes the form of a novella and two short stories, and The Second Plane (2008), is a book of essays and short stories.

 He is a regular contributor to numerous newspapers, magazines and journals, including the Sunday Times, The Observer, the Times Literary Supplement and the New York Times.
-He was awarded an honorary LittD by the University of East Anglia in 2000, and was Professor of Creative Writing at the University of Manchester from 2007.
+He was awarded an honorary LittD by the University of East Anglia in 2000, and was Professor of Creative Writing at the University of Manchester until 2011.

 ‘I don’t want to write a sentence that any guy could have written,’ says Martin Amis.